homalg-project/homalg-project.github.io/_docs/cap-based/index.md

 ## CompilerForCAP

-The [CompilerForCAP](https://github.com/homalg-project/CAP_project/tree/master/CompilerForCAP) (alpha) should be able to use the logical rules valid in the various doctrines to compile these towers of category constructors producing a highly efficient (parallel) code (in HPC-GAP/Julia).
+[CompilerForCAP](https://github.com/homalg-project/CAP_project/tree/master/CompilerForCAP) (alpha) should be able to use the logical rules valid in the various doctrines to compile these towers of categories (built up by applying multiple category constructors) and produce a highly efficient (parallel) code (in HPC-GAP/Julia).

 ---